 Often, experiments in the lab are a useful replacement for outdoor testing.
 For instance when costs, safety or controllability are considered.
-The Department of Railway Engineering at TU Delft has a number of laboratory test facilities that allow testing and experimenting in a controlled environment.
+The Section of Railway Engineering at TU Delft has a number of laboratory test facilities that allow testing and experimenting in a controlled environment.

 Wheel-Rail Test Rig

-The behavior of the wheel-rail contact is assessed at the test rig.
+The behaviour of the wheel-rail contact is assessed at the test rig.
 This facility allows simulation of real contact stresses to assess the wear of track and wheels.
 Also the development of rail defects is studied.

 The lab also possesses a state-of-the-art catenary simulator.
 This is a hardware in the loop (HIL) test device that calculates the catenary behaviour in real-time.
-The dynamic behavior allows full-scale dynamic testing of railway pantographs.
+The dynamic behaviour allows full-scale dynamic testing of railway pantographs.